AdaptiveConsulting/ReactiveTraderCloud/src/client/README.md

 ### OpenFin

-Currently, this is only available for Windows clients but likely will change Q1 of 2016 when OpenFin runtime moves to Electron.
+Currently, this is only available for Windows clients but likely will change Q1 of 2016 when the OpenFin runtime moves to Electron.

 To run the app in OpenFin, you need to: